heistp/irtt/README.md

    4) The server has an HMAC key set with `-hmac` and the client either has not specified a key or it's incorrect.
 Make sure the client has the correct HMAC key, also specified with the `-hmac` parameter.
+   5) You're trying to connect to a listener that's listening on an unspecified IP address, and return packets are not routing properly, which can happen in some network configurations.
+Try running the server with the `-setsrcip` parameter, which sets the source address on all reply packets from listeners on unspecified IP addresses.

 7) Why don't you include median values for send call time, timer error and server processing time?